 The Frontier is available in S, SV, SL, Desert Runner and Pro-4X trim levels.

-The SV adds expected niceties like A/C, power windows and locks, remote keyless entry, interior map lights, Bluetooth and a CD player, and can also be had with the V6 engine.
+The SV adds expected niceties like power windows and locks, remote keyless entry, interior map lights and a CD player, and can also be had with the V6 engine.

-The new Desert Runner trim level includes 16-inch Off-Road design aluminum-alloy wheels, Bilstein shocks tuned for greater off-road capability, unique seat cloth with embroidered Frontier logos on the front seats, fog lights and Desert Runner decals and badging.
+The Desert Runner includes 16-inch Off-Road design aluminum-alloy wheels, Bilstein shocks tuned for greater off-road capability, unique seat cloth with embroidered Frontier logos on the front seats, fog lights and Desert Runner decals and badging.

 The Pro-4X brings Bilstein shocks, skid plates, an electronic-locking rear diff, an electronic all-wheel limited slip system and unique 16-inch alloy wheels.
 The interior features unique accents such as a leather-appointed and red-stitched shift knob on the manual gearbox, the same treatment for the steering wheel, chrome accents on the gauges.
 Opting for the PRO-4X VTP in the Crew Cab model gets black leather front seats with red stitching, with 8-way power operation for the driver seat and 4-way operated passenger seats, both heated, just like the mirrors.
 The rear bench gets a fold-down center armrest.